dfbr/pythonLessons/Lessons/keyConcepts.md

 The `#` can appear anywhere on a line and everything after it is ignored and for the human only.

+It's a good idea to make comments for the following sorts of things:
+- To show an outline structure to your script
+- To describe how you're doing something
+- To give more description to a function
+- To give a reader important information such as options in a script

+But comments are mainly for *you* so write yourself comments whenever you feel they are necessary.

 There isn't much to try with comments so there are no exercises here but we'll use comments in our next section

 ### Remember

-**Comments are a present to your future self.
+**Comments are a gift to your future self.
 Use them and be thankful when you get to read them later!**

 ## Variables